casualgenius/mcp-servers/README.md

 # Casual MCP Servers

-Collection of simple Model Context Protocol servers for use with tool calling LLMs.
+Collection of Model Context Protocol servers for use with tool calling LLMs.
 Each server is packaged for PyPI and can be run directly from this repository.

 ## Available Servers